-Do not suture directly over the magnet as this may obstruct potential magnet removal.
-See Figure 24 on page 81.
+Do not suture directly over the magnet cassette cover as this may obstruct potential cassette removal - see Figure 24 on page 67.

 10. Securing the extracochlear electrode

 Carefully place the extracochlear electrode against the bone under the temporalis muscle.

 To avoid mechanical stress on the electrode lead, do not place the extracochlear electrode in the temporalis muscle.